What You Need to Know About Contractor All Risk Insurance in Malaysia

 The faulty design exclusion deserves special attention.
 Most modern CAR policies include a "DE3" or similar clause that excludes only the cost of replacing the defective item itself, but still covers resultant damage to other parts of the work.
 So if a poorly designed retaining wall collapses and damages adjacent foundations, the cost to rebuild the retaining wall isn't covered, but the cost to repair the foundations may be.

-For a deeper look at exclusions that frequently catch contractors off guard, see our article on exclusions in CAR insurance that contractors miss.
+For a deeper look at exclusions that frequently catch contractors off guard, see our article on complete list of CAR insurance exclusions.

 Natural Disaster Coverage: Monsoon, Floods, and Malaysian Weather Risks